Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

   LIBS = -lgomp -L/opt/openblas/lib -lopenblas
   LIBS += /opt/scalapack/lib/libscalapack.a

-The Siesta-4.1b was installed by "make" because an error was to be avoided by giving -fallow-argument-mismatch.
-The test was shown in the Simulatiom_in_AlmaLinux_Debian.pdf [5].
+The Siesta-4.1b was installed by "make" with -fallow-argument-mismatch argument of FFLAGS shown above.
+This test was shown in the Simulatiom_in_AlmaLinux_Debian.pdf [5].